 7.12.4.1.3.2 Session-independent IMS communications

-In the default deployment option, the S-CSCF always provides the IRI-POI functions except for the following condition:
+In the default deployment option, the S-CSCF always provides the IRI-POI functions except for the following conditions:

-- IMS user is registered for emergency services and E-CSCF provides the IRI-POI for IMS-based emergency services.
+- The target is registered for emergency services and E-CSCF provides the IRI-POI for IMS-based emergency services.

+- The S-CSCF is neither serving the target nor the IMS user in communication with a target non-local ID.

 In the alternate deployment option, the S-CSCF does not provide the IRI-POI functions.